asminpaudel141/java-100program/README.md

 # 46.Write a Java program to implement polymorphism.
 # 47.Write a Java program to implement polymorphism.
 # 48.Write a Java program to implement polymorphism.
+# 49.Write a Java program to implement polymorphism.